mitre/mongodb-enterprise-advanced-4-stig-baseline-hardening/README.md

    cp variables_template.pkrvar.hcl variables.pkrvar.hcl
    ```

+   8.1 **Optional: Update the `attestation_template.json` Now if Using a STIG Viewer**

+   If you have a STIG Viewer available, you can update the `attestation_template.json` now to avoid rerunning the validation Packer file.
+This allows you to look up the control IDs beforehand and check for compliance in advance.

+   Follow the instructions [here](#inspec-report) to proceed, and then return to this step once done.

 9. **Build the Hardened Image**

    Execute the following command to build and save the hardened Mongo image: